joebew42/mars-rover-kata/readme.md

 - [F] WIP: A rover can be moved forward when it receives the command `f`.

     - The `x`, and `y` should changes based on the facing direction.
-      E.g. When the rover is facing North and moves forward, the `y` should increment by one.
-      E.g. When the rover is facing East and moves forward, the `x` should increment by one.

 - [F] Direction `West` and `East` are missing.